How to import exercise data to Strava

 }

-After Strava authorization user will be redirected back to Client application.
+After Strava authorization user will be redirected back to the Client application.

 Authorization code and access token handling

-StravaAuthorization action receives authorization code from Strava authorization server and then retrieves access token.
-Access Token is stored temporary to ASP.NET TempData.
+StravaAuthorization action receives an authorization code from the Strava authorization server and then retrieves an access token.
+Access Token is stored temporarily to ASP.NET TempData.

 public async Task<IActionResult> StravaAuthorization(string state, string code)